I was hesitant at first, but I was vaccinated — and I'm glad they were vaccinated. | ExBulletin

 Still, he said, “it was just a matter of time.”
 If he becomes infected with COVID-19, he knows that he is at risk of severe infections and even hospitalization and death.

 “I’m 61 years old, overweight and smoking,” he said.
-“I have three great kids, all adults and great granddaughters.
+“I have three great kids, all adults and great-grandchildren.
 I’m okay.
 I don’t want to get [the virus].. “

 Brennan has a relative with cancer and wants to visit soon.
 He wants his vaccine to protect both of them.

-Note: Editor’s Note: This editorial is being carried out in conjunction with the Boston Globe Opinion COVID-19 Vaccination Project, which aims to uncover vaccine myths and identify other barriers to vaccination.
-Many members of the Maine Press Association participate in this initiative led by The Globe.
-See Village Soup for related articles.